shuvijs/shuvi/CONTRIBUTING.md

 ## Folder Structure

-`shuvi` is a monorepo, meaning it is divided into independent sub-packages.<br>
+`shuvi` is a monorepo, meaning it is divided into independent sub-packages.<br/>
 These packages can be found in the [`packages/`](https://github.com/liximomo/shuvi/tree/master/packages) directory.

 ### app